 Is Topamax prescribed to treat sleep problems?
 If so, what’s its dosage?

 It depends.
 Topamax isn’t approved for treating sleep problems.
 So, there’s no recommended dosage of Topamax for this use.
-It’s only approved to treat certain types of seizures and to prevent migraine headaches in adults and some children.
+It’s only approved to treat certain types of seizures and to help prevent migraine headaches in adults and some children.

 A small study found that topiramate (the active drug in Topamax) helped treat symptoms of sleep-related eating disorder (SRED).
 While Topamax isn’t approved to treat SRED, it may be prescribed off-label for this condition.
 Off-label drug use means using a drug for a purpose other than what it’s been approved for by the Food and Drug Administration (FDA).